-Highlights include the twelfth-century Galilee Chapel with its original medieval wall paintings, the towering sandstone pillars in the Nave, and the stunning Rose Window in the Chapel of the Nine Altars.
-Don’t miss the medieval Cloister, which featured in the first two Harry Potter films, or the Western Undercroft, now home to the award-winning Cathedral Shop, Undercroft Restaurant and Durham Cathedral in LEGO.
+Highlights include the twelfth-century Galilee Chapel with its original medieval wall paintings, the towering sandstone pillars in the nave, and the stunning Rose Window in the Chapel of the Nine Altars.
+Don’t miss the medieval Cloister, which featured in the first two Harry Potter films.
+Find the perfect gift in the Cathedral Shop, and take a break with a tasty treat or light lunch in the Undercroft Restaurant..

 |Ticket Type||Ticket Tariff|

 Although Durham Cathedral does not charge an admission fee, it depends on donations from visitors to remain open.
 Please donate £5 per person if you are able to support Durham Cathedral's future.